-Graduates (thesis writing or intern in osteopathy)
+Graduates (thesis writing or osteopathic intern)

-Osteopathic graduates meeting the World Health Organization standards at this stage of their training are also welcome.
-It should also be known that this is to the internal criteria of insurance companies to reimburse or not the care provided by graduates.
-You will be called to post yourself as such.
+It is important to note that it is up to the internal criteria of the insurance companies to reimburse or not the care provided by them.
+You will also be called upon to show up as such.